 We have established an internal Metso Compliance Program to ensure the correctness and credibility of our financial reporting and compliance with our governance principles in all our units.
-Its purpose is to create a coherent control environment at Metso by implementing proper internal control principles for different business processes and to share internal control related best practices.
+Its purpose is to create a coherent control environment at Metso by implementing proper internal control principles for different business processes and to share internal control-related best practices.
 Our control standards define the basic level for internal controls that all units must achieve.
 Our Internal Audit function is responsible for evaluating the operating effectiveness of the controls in the units.

 Our Internal Control Standards are designed to ensure that local management in every Metso unit designs and effectively implements the most important monitoring procedures related to selected key financial and business administration processes in all Metso units.
 This is complemented with proper segregation of key duties and management oversight controls in the organizations.
 Properly established internal control mechanisms safeguard us also from possible misconduct.
 Internal Control Standards list the control standards for selected business processes, which are sales and project business, procurement, payroll, inventory, treasury, financial reporting, fixed assets and IT systems.
 For each of these processes, the tasks that must be segregated are also listed.
 The units document the control activities in use for each of their respective key business processes.
-In Metso's Compliance Program, the effectiveness of the monitoring procedures are assessed and tested.
+In Metso's Compliance Program, the effectiveness of the monitoring procedures is assessed and tested.
 The program also requires the correction of any shortcomings.

-During the year new Compliance Process tools were introduced.
-Today the process is based on a web-based self-instructive tool set, which is used for self-assessment, validation and auditor testing.
-The starting points for assessment are corporate and business based policy requirements, which are used for setting controlling standards.
+The process is based on a web-based, self-instructive tool set, which is used for self-assessment, validation and auditor testing.
+The starting points for assessment are corporate- and businessbased policy requirements, which are used for setting controlling standards.
 The target is also to promote harmonization across the organization.
-The new tool allows up-to-date and highly transparent status monitoring.
+The tool allows up-to-date and highly transparent status monitoring.